CA000798-000274 The London Interdisciplinary Biosciences Consortium

 Representing an exciting collaboration between six of London's world-class universities and specialist institutions, the consortium provides students with a unique opportunity to pursue innovative interdisciplinary research projects in the heart of one of the world's most vibrant cities.

-In the first year of the programme students will undertake two 4-month research projects in different partner institutions, selecting from a catalogue of over 100 topics, each associated with a thesis project.
-The choice of PhD topic is finalised after the second rotation project when students will be well placed to make an informed, considered, decision.
+In the first year of the programme students will undertake two 4-month research projects in different partner institutions.
+The choice of PhD topic is finalised after the second rotation project and will be based at the Royal Veterinary College in one of the topic areas listed on the RVC website.

 In addition to the rotation projects, all students will receive advanced training and courses to provide fundamental and advanced mathematical, computational and statistical skills for interdisciplinary and systems biology research.
 Informed by their background and intended career direction, students will also take a course in either the principles of biology or bio-business.